Spotify Keeps Crashing on Android? 8 Quick Fixes to Nail It

 - Compatible with all Windows operating systems

-Below, we’ll detail everything you need to know to get the most out of Dr.Fone – Repair (Android) for the best experience.
+Below, we’ll detail everything you need to know to get the most out of dr.fone - System Repair (Android) for the best experience.

-Step One Download and install the Dr.Fone – Repair (Android) application to your computer.
+Step One Download and install the dr.fone - System Repair (Android) application to your computer.
 Once ready, open the software, so you’re on the main menu.
-Connect your Android device to your computer via USB cable and click the Repair option.
+Connect your Android device to your computer via USB cable and click the System Repair option.

 Step Two Click the Start button to start repairing your device.

-Step Five Follow the onscreen instructions to put your phone into Download Mode.
+Step Four Follow the onscreen instructions to put your phone into Download mode.
 This process will differ depending on whether your device has a home button, so make sure you’re following the right one.

-Step Six Once you click Start, the software will automatically start the repair process by downloading a fresh version of your operating system and then installing it onto your device.
+Step Five Once you click Start, the software will automatically start the repair process by downloading a fresh version of your operating system and then installing it onto your device.

 It’s important to make sure your phone stays connected to your computer during this process, and your computer stays on and is connected to a stable power source.
 Once completed, you’ll receive a notification saying the process is complete and you can now use your device again!

 Another way to restore the original settings of your device is to perform a factory reset.
 When you’re using your device, files can become missing or links broken which can cause bugs like the Spotify not responding crash.